StevenBlack/configtest/README.md

 # configtest
-Testing GH config

-Temporary repo to test everything's ok with config.
+🧪 This is a scratch repo for testing git and my config

-Here's another test.
+Here's another line to test committing.